R&D | Consulting

 Arsenic is a significant, difficult-to-control hazard in certain underground mining operations.
 Chronic arsenic exposure is associated with increased risk for lung and other forms of cancer.
 Standard industrial hygiene air monitoring measurements do not effectively stratify internal exposure levels and long-term disease risk, particularly when respiratory protection and other exposure controls are variably utilized.

-Like in many hazardous industries, for this company the value of biological monitoring a biomarker to assess long-term internal exposure and population risk remains limited because the ‘standard operating procedure’ is unreliable, inefficient, and expensive.
-Specifically, the conventional but unproven method of sampling a biomarker in every employee’s urine at a recurring frequency, arbitrarily adjusting for creatinine without knowing how much error is introduced comparing individual test results to a single numerical biological exposure index (BEI), and temporarily removing those employees whose tests exceed this threshold results in significant operational disruption without objectively reducing risk.
+Like in many hazardous industries, for this company the value of biological monitoring as a biomarker to assess long-term internal exposure and population risk remains limited because the ‘standard operating procedure’ is unreliable, inefficient, and expensive.
+Specifically, the conventional but unproven method of sampling a biomarker in every employee’s urine at a recurring frequency, arbitrarily adjusting for creatinine without knowing how much error is introduced, comparing individual test results to a single numerical biological exposure index (BEI), and temporarily removing those employees whose tests exceed this threshold results in significant operational disruption without objectively reducing risk.

 The company’s corporate ‘occupational health and industrial hygiene’ software platform collected air monitoring and biological monitoring raw data, but did nothing more with it than produce tabulations and charts of individual results, averages, and maximums.
 The company’s industrial hygienists struggled to create their own data analyses using separate Excel spreadsheets.
 The mine’s senior industrial hygienists needed methods and tools to analyze their aggregate longitudinal biological monitoring data to objectively inform them whether or to what extent exposure controls are effective in reducing employees’ long-term health risks.
 They realized and acknowledged their expensive EHS platform couldn’t do this, and could potentially take many years and a lot more money to build a ‘one-off’ customization.